 Some situations will require the person conducting the business or undertaking or person in control of the workplace to exercise judgement in deciding who needs to undertake the construction induction training.
 Where some judgement is needed to decide whether training should be undertaken it is appropriate to consider the risk factors in making a judgement including:

-WHS regulations recognise nationally accredited construction induction training conducted in other States and Territories.
-This means that workers coming from those States do not need to complete the WA course to be able to work in construction in WA, provided they can show evidence that they completed the induction training in their home State.
+WHS Regulations recognise nationally accredited construction induction training conducted in other States and Territories.
+This means that workers coming from those States do not need to complete the WA course to be able to work in construction, provided they can show evidence that they completed the induction training in their home State.

 Share this page: